Skip to content

 Result Checklist

-• Front View: outer profile Thick.
+Front View: outer profile in Thick

-• Top View: outer profile Thick.
+Top View: outer profile in Thick, projected from front view

 Variations (Practice)